SanskrutiBorkute/AI-Based-Conversational-Image-Recognition-Chatbot/README.md

 ## 📄 Abstract

-This project is about creating a smart chatbot that can understand images and talk to users.
+This project is about building a smart chatbot that can understand images and talk to users.
 The system allows users to upload an image and ask questions about it.
-The chatbot uses Artificial Intelligence to recognize objects in the image and answer the user in simple language.
+The chatbot uses Artificial Intelligence to recognize objects in the image and give answers in simple language.

-- The project combines image recognition and chatbot technology.
-It helps in making communication with machines more natural and interactive.
-The results show that the system can correctly identify objects and respond to user queries effectively.
+The system combines image recognition and chatbot technology.
+It helps users interact with machines in a more natural way.
+The results show that the chatbot can correctly identify objects and respond to questions effectively.
 ---

 ## 1. Introduction

-Nowadays, most chatbots can only understand text, and image recognition systems cannot communicate properly.
+Most chatbots today only understand text, and image recognition systems cannot communicate with users.
 This project combines both features into one system.

-- The main goal is to build a chatbot that can “see” images and “talk” about them.
-This can be useful in education, helping visually impaired people, and smart assistant systems.
+The main aim is to build a chatbot that can “see” images and “talk” about them.
+This can be useful in education, smart assistants, and helping visually impaired people.
 ---

 ## 2. Literature Review

-- Image recognition systems use deep learning to identify objects.
+- Image recognition uses deep learning to detect objects in images.
-- Chatbots use NLP (Natural Language Processing) to understand and reply to users.
+- Chatbots use NLP (Natural Language Processing) to understand user queries.
-- Some systems combine both, but they are not very interactive or simple.
+- Some systems combine both, but they are not very user-friendly.

-- This project improves these systems by making them easy to use and more interactive.
+This project improves existing systems by making them simple and interactive.
----

 ## 3. Methodology

-First, the user uploads an image.
-The system processes the image using a deep learning model to detect objects.
+The user uploads an image, and the system processes it using a deep learning model to detect objects.
 Then, the chatbot understands the user’s question using NLP.
-Finally, it gives a proper answer based on the image and the question.
+Based on the image and the question, the system generates a meaningful response.
 ---

 ## 4. Implementation